1Findawg/youtubecode.github.io/README.md

 Simple Substitution Cipher - Demo and Code: https://youtu.be/VY9DdiVMH0M
   - This explains the idea of a Simple Substitution Cipher.
 I have discussed a range of specific types of substitution ciphers and this gives the most basic implementation of that concept.

+Baconian Cipher - Demo and Code: https://youtu.be/SVMnzyJkR8U
+  - The Baconian Cipher takes in 2 inputs to create a cipher text.
+Learn how this works.